sleepyG8/Remote-Debugger/README.md

 that being said this is original and I look forward to building this into the next windbg

+Facts:

+(any examples I found were from 2015 and 2008 and written in c++ so I wrote this in C for speed and windows nt apis are written in C so lets keep it native)

+(checks for debugging with the PEB)

+(stealthy hides debug registers)

+(capable of pulling register addresses for further examining)

+(built from scratch)

 Sleepy :)

 To do: